The Complete Guide to eCommerce Business Funding

 Commercial Real Estate Loans

-- Good for: Established businesses making a significant investment in physical property.
+- Good for: Established businesses making a significant investment in property.

-- The Catch: Large loan amounts mean stringent requirements and a complex application process.
+- The Catch: Large loan amounts mean stringent requirements.

 Franchise Financing (if applicable)

-Are you operating an eCommerce business under a franchise model?
-Some lenders offer specific financing tailored to the needs and structures of franchisees.
+Operating an eCommerce business under a franchise model?
+Some lenders offer specific e commerce financing for franchisees.

 How Do I Actually Qualify for eCommerce Funding?